s-bishnoi/shubham-bishnoi/README.md

 [<img src="./images/photo.png" width="150"/>](./images/photo.png)

 Hello!
 My name is Shubham Bishnoi.
-I just completed my Statistics Honours degree with a Computer Science minor from Univeristy of Waterloo.
+I just completed my Statistics Honours degree with a Computer Science minor from University of Waterloo.
 Few things that interest me are data visualization, A/B testing and working with databases.
 I am looking for a respectful and creative work environment and team that challenge me to learn new things.
 I aspire to teach Data Science and Ethics in the future.

 # Contact Information